 Age Recommendations Preschool-aged children should be physically active throughout the day to enhance growth and development.
-A dult server increase of another based shildren should account a stine alou that 3 to 5 years Adult caregivers of preschool-aged children should encourage active play that include a variety of activity types.
+3 to 5 years Adult caregivers of preschool-aged children should encourage active play that include a variety of activity types.
 It is important to provide young people opportunities and encouragement to participate in physical activities that are appropriate for their age, that are enjoyable, and that offer variety.
-Children and adolescents should do 60 minutes (1 hour) or more of physical activity daily. • Aerobic: Most of the 60 or more minutes per day should be either moderate- and/or vigorous-intensity aerobic physical activity, and should include vigorous- intensity physical activity at least 3 days a week.
-6 to 17 years Muscle-strengthening: As part of their 60 or more minutes of daily physical activity, children and adolescents should include muscle-strengthening physical activity on at least 3 days of the week. • Bone-strengthening: As part of their 60 or more minutes of daily physical activity, children and adolescents should include bone-strengthening physical activity on at least 3 days of the week.
+Children and adolescents should do 60 minutes (1 hour) or more of physical activity daily. . • Aerobic: Most of the 60 or more minutes per day should be either moderate- and/or vigorous-intensity aerobic physical activity, and should include vigorous- intensity physical activity at least 3 days a week.
+6 to 17 years • Muscle-strengthening: As part of their 60 or more minutes of daily physical activity, children and adolescents should include muscle-strengthening physical activity on at least 3 days of the week.
+Bone-strengthening: As part of their 60 or more minutes of daily physical activity, children and adolescents should include bone-strengthening physical activity on at least 3 days of the week.